 This course will include an in-depth review of applied analytical approaches, challenges, and solutions.
 A hands-on approach will be emphasized throughout the semester.
 A brief review of analytical techniques through material covered in MATH 350 or AM 332 will be included, as well as an introduction to further analytical tools such as multivariate analysis, predictive modeling, time series analysis and survey analysis.
-SAS Enterprise Guide Software will be introduced and utilized for applying hand-on analysis to real world data problems.
+The SAS statistical package will be utilized for applying handon analysis to real world data problems.
 This is a SAS Certified course.
 For qualified students, this course may be taken as a 500 level graduate content course.
 Permission of the instructor is required.